shawnsibanda/Eskom-Electricity-Data-Analysis-/README.md

    - Net Imports (Imports − Exports)
    - Total Generation
 ## Business Questions
--When does demand peak during the year?
+- When does demand peak during the year?
--How much does South Africa rely on imports?
+- How much does South Africa rely on imports?
--How reliable are renewables compared to thermal?
+- How reliable are renewables compared to thermal?
--What hours show the highest system stress?
+- What hours show the highest system stress?